 - The generic name Albizia julibrissin honors an Italian nobleman (Filippo degli Albizzi) who introduced this tree/shrub to Europe in the 18th century

-The Pink Silk Tree
+The Pink Fluffy Flower Tree

 The blossoms look like fluffy little birds sitting among the branches.